gvwilson/thirdbit/src/fiction/makers-return/index.md

 on their front porch.
 Just a nudge…

-"Try again," she said to Violet without opening her eyes.
+"Try again," she ordered Violet without opening her eyes.

 "Z40, emergency command override,"
+Violet repeated,
-Violet repeated in a calmer voice.
+panic in her voice.
 "Grab Captain Leung and pull him away from the lever."

 The combat bot unfolded its manipulators, reached out, and took hold of Captain Leung's upper arms.
-For a moment Sindy thought it had been frozen too, but then it tugged sharply, pulling the captain's hand off the lever.
+For a moment Sindy thought it had frozen too, but then it tugged sharply and pulled the captain's hand off the lever.

 Captain Leung collapsed on the floor like a pile of laundry.
 Violet rushed to him.